anuvirtane/melody_markov/documentation/project_definition.md

 ## Algorithms and data structures

-Markov chain algorithm, data structures not clear yet
+Markov chain algorithm.
+Trie data structure for notes in ABC notation format.

 ## Motivation for algorithm chosen